African Wild Dog

 African Wild Dogs are found naturally roaming the deserts, open-plains and arid savanna of sub-Saharan Africa where the range of the African Wild Dog has decreased rapidly.
 It is thought that the African Wild Dog was once found in nearly 40 different African countries but that number is much lower today, at between 10 and 25.
 Now most African Wild Dog populations are primarily restricted to National Parks across southern Africa, with the highest populations found in Botswana and Zimbabwe.
 African Wild Dogs require large territories to support the pack, with pack sizes having in fact dropped in number with their decreasing home-ranges.

-African Wild Dogs are highly sociable animals that gather in packs of generally between 10 and 30 individuals.
+African Wild Dogs are highly intelligent and sociable animals that gather in packs of generally between 10 and 30 individuals.
 There is a strict ranking system within the pack, led by the dominant breeding pair.
-They are the world’s most sociable Dogs and do everything as a group, from hunting for and sharing food, to helping sick members and assisting in raising young.
+They are the world’s most sociable dogs and do everything as a group, from hunting for and sharing food, to helping sick members and assisting in raising young.
 African Wild Dogs communicate between one another through touch, movement and sound.
 Pack members are incredibly close, gathering together before a hunt to nose and lick each other, whilst wagging their tails and making high-pitched noises.
 African Wild Dogs lead a crepuscular lifestyle meaning that they are most active during dawn and dusk.

-African Wild Dog Reproduction and Life Cycles
+Reproduction and Life Cycles

 In African Wild Dog packs, there is usually only one breeding pair, which are the dominant male and female members.
 After a gestation period of around 70 days, the female African Wild Dog gives birth to between 2 and 20 pups in a den, which she remains in with her young for the first few weeks, relying on the other pack members to provide her with food.
 The African Wild Dog cubs leave the den at between 2 and 3 months old and are fed and cared for by the entire pack until they are old enough to become independent and generally leave to join or start another African Wild Dog pack.
 It is thought that the more looked after the pups are, the higher their chances of survival.

 Diet and Prey

 The African Wild Dog is a carnivorous and opportunistic predator, hunting larger animals on the African plains in their big groups.
 African Wild Dogs primarily prey on large mammals such as Warthogs and numerous species of Antelope, supplementing their diet with Rodents, Lizards, Birds and Insects.
 They are even known to hunt much larger herbivores that have been made vulnerable through sickness or injury, such as Wildebeest.
 Although the African Wild Dog’s prey is often much faster, the chase can last for miles, and it is this Dog’s stamina and perseverance that makes them so successful, along with their ability to maintain their speed.
 Hunting as a pack also means that the African Wild Dogs can easily corner their prey.